The clock is ticking.

 - Do you store or process information about EU customers, citizens or employees?

-- Do you provide a service to the EU or persons based there?
+- In addition, do you provide a service to the EU or persons based there?

-- Do you have an establishment in the EU regardless of whether you store data in the EU?
+- Moreover, do you have an establishment in the EU regardless of whether you store data in the EU?

 To ensure compliance by D-day, you will need to take action now.